-A reduction-in-force is a separation of a tenured or full-time corrections academic employee without prejudice for reasons that may include lack of funds and necessary curtailment of work.
+A reduction-in-force is the separation of a tenured academic employee without prejudice for reasons that may include lack of funds and necessary curtailment of work.
 It may necessarily include separation due to declarations of financial emergency by the State Board for Community and Technical Colleges.